Late-Is-Cool/Late-Is-Cool/README.md

 i (used to) do web development using sveltekit for a fullstack site, tailwindcss for styling, and typescript for other webby stuff.

-im currently learning C++ for game development using [raylib](https://www.raylib.com/) and attempt at porting them to funny thingamajigs like the 3DS, Wii, PS Vita, and other homebrewed systems i have in my possession. including systems that i actually dont own but technically do thanks to backwards compatibility with prior said systems (ex.
+im currently learning C/C++ for game development using [raylib](https://www.raylib.com/) and attempt at porting them to funny thingamajigs like the 3DS, Wii, PS Vita, and other homebrewed systems i have in my possession. including systems that i actually dont own but technically do thanks to backwards compatibility with prior said systems (ex.
 PSP on PS Vita).

 i am still in school and im trying my best to survive my remaining years.